Azure/azure-sdk-for-js/documentation/RLC-quickstart.md

     ```
 # How to write samples

-There're samples for TypeScript and JavaScript and for dev, We provide a sample-dev template for your reference [samples-dev folder](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/template/template/samples-dev) you can then change the code into samples for your own services, including package-name, sample code, description etc.
+We author Typescript samples under the `samples-dev` folder.
+You can use sample-dev template for reference [samples-dev folder](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/template/template/samples-dev)  folder and update the relevant information for your service such as package-name, sample code, description, etc.
 After the samples-dev folder change is finished, you will need to change the tsconfig.json to make sure the dev samples can be compiled and build correctly.

-You will need to add this part to the "compilerOptions" of your tsconfig.json file
+You will need to add this part to the "compilerOptions" of your tsconfig.json file so that the Samples engine could resolve the sample-dev package against the source code of the SDK.
 ``` json
     "paths": { "@msinternal/sql-resource-manager": ["./src/index"] }
 ```